khanaiml/energy-systems-intelligence/README.md

 Battery health, probabilistic forecasting, microgrid simulation, and uncertainty-aware dispatch.

 This local-first research platform connects an executed NASA battery SOH benchmark to a real UCI household load reference, Open-Meteo weather, physics-based PV availability, an hourly microgrid digital twin, and constrained operational decisions.
-Prediction is evidence for a decision—not the final output.
+Prediction is evidence for a decision, not the final output.

 ## Evidence at a glance